 Tender and Juicy Award-Winning Barbeque in Byfield, Massachusetts

 Who doesn't love a good barbeque?
 Well, maybe not vegans, but most meat-loving humans seek out the best BBQ.
-You don't have live in the South to find delicious, mouth-watering slow cooked meats and favorite sides.
+You don't have live in the South to find delicious, mouth-watering slow-cooked meats and favorite sides.

 Local chef Jim Sullivan is the owner and founder.
 His vision was clear and has paid off.
-The parking lot in this rustic location in Byfield, MA is usually full when the BBQ joint is open.
+The parking lot in this rustic location in Byfield, Massachusetts, is usually full when the BBQ joint is open.
 You can smell the wood burning out back early in the morning, and savory beef slowly being cooked into someone's sumptuous lunch or dinner.
 It's a no fuss restaurant with a reputation for very large servings and the most mouth-watering barbeque in the area.